 The Counseling Office provides supportive counseling and academic advisement to all secondary education students.
-Our counselor serves as a liaison between counseling departments, students and their parents.
+Our counselors serve as liaisons between counseling departments, students and their parents.

 Internships-Experience That Works

 Internships provide a smooth transition from the classroom to the world of work.
 Two important features that distinguish internships from traditional classroom teaching are: